eclarrrk/ericclark.dev/_posts/2020-02-12-using-sips-resizing-a-batch-of-images-using.md

 intro_paragraph: >-
   I can't count the number of times I'm given a bunch of images that are way too large for the web.
-I could run a PhotoShop action to handle it, but that would require actually opening PhotoShop :(
+I could run a PhotoShop action to handle it, but that would require actually opening the slowest program my computer has to offer.
 ---

-- In searching for a better way, I came across SIPS, a MAC command line tool.
-And even though I can't find the official SIPS documentation anywhere (any help there is appreciated) I've collected what I was able to find because some of these are extremely helpful.
+In searching for a better way, I came across SIPS (scriptable image processing system), a MAC command line tool for processing images.
+I've collected what I was able to find because some of these are extremely helpful.

 ## Running the SIPS commands

 To use SIPS you will need to open a terminal application on your MAC.
 You can find the Terminal app in Applications > Utilities.

 You will need to navigate to the folder that contains the images you want to manipulate.
 As an extra precaution, I usually copy the images into a folder I created for batch resizing as to keep the higher resolution versions in case I mess up and overwrite the originals with a lesser version.

+## Helpful SIPS commands

+I've collected a few commands that can solve common image resizing problems, or have been particularly helpful to me.

 ### Resize an image by max width